 These greetings cards are based on a historical banner used by the Manchester branch of the WSPU; surviving banners like this from the time are extremely rare, and the original is now in the care of the People's History Museum, Manchester.
-Discovered in a charity shop where it had been for over ten years until it became a part of the museum’s collection last year, it is recognised as one of the nation’s most important suffragette banners.
-The banner provided the backdrop for some of Emmeline Pankhurst’s most famous speeches, including a rally in Manchester’s Heaton Park on 19 July 1908, when she spoke to a crowd of 50,000 people.
-Embroidered with the legend “Manchester – First in the Fight”, it was a powerful reminder in its day of the fact that the suffragette movement began.
+Discovered in a charity shop in Leeds, where it had been for over ten years, it recently became a part of the museum’s collection, and it is recognised as one of the nation’s most important suffragette banners.
+This banner provided the backdrop for some of Emmeline Pankhurst’s most famous speeches, including a rally in Manchester’s Heaton Park on 19 July 1908, when she spoke to a crowd of 50,000 people.
+Embroidered with the legend ‘Manchester – First in the Fight’, it was a powerful reminder in its day about where the suffragette movement began.
 Send a message about suffragette history with these feminist cards!

 50p from every pack of these cards sold will go towards the work by the People's History Museum to maintain the original banner.